coolxeo/docker_elk_stack/README.md

    6)Integrated with Travis (even though i am struggling to make the build correctly)

+   7)Completely logicless form validation using new angular directive ng-messages

 ##INTENDED FEATURES:
    1)CI and CD in firebase and jenkins (i am using jenkins because Travis WILL NEVER
      in the near future support docker builds which is kind of lame, however it's so